liztaiwrites/astropapertheme/src/contents/portfolio-website-development.md

 ---
-title: How Do I Develop My Portfolio Website & Blog
+title: Social media's fed-up point
-author: Sat Naing
+author: Elizabeth Tai
-datetime: 2022-03-25T16:55:12.000+00:00
+datetime: 2023-01-02T00:00:00+08:00
-slug: how-do-i-develop-my-portfolio-and-blog
+slug: twitter-mess
 featured: false
 draft: false
-tags:
+tags: []
-  - NextJS
-  - TailwindCSS
-  - HeadlessCMS
-  - Blog
-description:
-  "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
+description: People are getting fed up of their social media channels being wrecked by the actions of a few.

 ---
 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-portfolio-and-blog).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.

 My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.